Haixing-Hu/Haixing-Hu.github.io/_posts/research/2012-07-23-represents-the-state-of-a-qubit-as-a-point-on-the-bloch-sphere.md

 title: "Represents the state of a qubit as a point on the Bloch sphere"
 author: Haixing Hu
 category: research
-tags: [quantum computing, qubit, Bloch sphere]
+tags: [quantum computing, Bloch sphere]
 use_math: true
 ---